-In terms of input additionality, the evidence suggests that TDF do not crowd out private R&D investment and that they positively affect R&D intensity.
-In two cases (Argentina and Brazil), the TDF even produce multiplier effects on R&D. The results also suggest that different financing mechanisms have differential impacts on firms, with low cost credit for R&D projects having a clearer positive impact than matching grants.
-However, the studies also found that for some groups of beneficiaries - notably new innovators and small firms - matching grants seem to be more effective.
+[#] UC Berkeley and University of Maastricht, e-mail: bhhall@econ.berkeley.edu and Brazil), the TDF even produce multiplier effects on R&D. The results also suggest that different financing mechanisms have differential impacts on firms, with low cost credit for R&D projects having a clearer positive impact than matching grants.
+However, the studies also found that for some groups of beneficiaries - notably new innovators - matching grants seem to be more effective.